-inversely for the unstable case.
-After an initialisation of turbulence in domain D_1 , the nested domains $(D_2, D_3 \text{ and } D_4)$ are successively created.
+In the first domain D_1 , the boundary conditions are cyclic to let the turbulence establish, with dimensions L_X and L_Y larger than the largest eddies of the flow.
+In a stable ABL, these eddies are smaller, which is why a smaller domain D_1 is suited, and inversely for the unstable case.
+After an initialization of turbulence in domain D_1 , the nested domains (D_2 , D_3 and D_4) are successively created.
 In each nested domain D_i , a region in which the turbulent flow adapts to the finer resolution (in brown in Fig. 2) appears near the inflow.
 The next domain D{i+1} must avoid it, so a spectral analysis (not shown here) has been carried out to measure the end of this perturbed region.
-The time step in every domain is driven by the CFL condition, except for the finest domain, where it is equal to the time needed for the tip of the blades to cross one cell.
+The time step in every domain is driven by the Courant-Friedrichs-Lewy number condition, except for the finest domain, where it is equal to the time needed for the tip of the blades to cross one cell.

-The size of the domain of interest (D_4 in the neutral and unstable case and D_2 in the stable case) is set to compute the wake up to 8 diameters downstream of the turbine.
+The size of the domain of interest (D_4 in the neutral and unstable case and D_2 in the stable case) is set to compute the wake up to 8 D downstream of the turbine.
 This choice has been made to keep reasonable simulation times for the LES and a high degree of confidence in the wake tracking algorithm.
 However, the wake is not dissipated at this position, and the present work could be completed with a study where the wake is computed further downstream, e.g. at x/D = 15.

-The ALM is activated once the flow is established in the most refined domain, and after a 10 minutes spin-up to let the wake flow establish, the instantaneous velocity is extracted at one plane upwind of the turbine and several planes downwind, according to Fig. 2.
-Note that the simulation time is case-dependent: 80, 40 and 10 minutes for the neutral, unstable and stable cases respectively.
+The ALM is activated once the flow is established in the most refined domain, and after a 10 min spin-up to let the wake flow establish, the instantaneous velocity is extracted at one plane upwind of the turbine and several planes downwind, according to Fig. 2.
+Note that the simulation time is case-dependent: 80, 40 and 10 min for the neutral, unstable and stable cases respectively.

-The rotational velocity of the wind turbine Ω and pitch of the blades γ are set constant to a value interpolated in the controller table of the turbine with the upstream velocity at hub height U_h , and a simple implementation of the nacelle and the tower is used (corresponding to Stevens et al. (2018)).
+The rotational velocity of the wind turbine Ω and pitch of the blades γ are set constant to a value interpolated in the controller table of the turbine with the upstream velocity at hub height $U{\rm h}$, and a simple implementation of the nacelle and the tower is used (corresponding to Stevens et al., 2018).